mjdrushton/potential-pro-fit/docs/jobfactories.rst

-.. _fittingtools-jobfactories:
+.. _pprofit-jobfactories:

 #############
 Job-Factories
 #############

 Job factories are responsible for creating jobs.
-This involves combining the contents of a job directory within the ``fit_files`` sub-directory with a set of variables produced by the :ref:`minimizer <fittingtool-minimizers>`, creating a job-instance whose ``runjob`` script can be invoked by a :ref:`runner <fittingtool-runners>`.
+This involves combining the contents of a job directory within the ``fit_files`` sub-directory with a set of variables produced by the :ref:`minimizer <pprofit-minimizers>`, creating a job-instance whose ``runjob`` script can be invoked by a :ref:`runner <pprofit-runners>`.

 Job factories are configured within each job's ``job.cfg`` file and th job factory is selected within the ``[Job]`` block of this configuration file::